How To Hike Mount Longonot: Everything You Need to Know

 A guide is NOT compulsory for hiking Mount Longonot, as long as you stick to the well-marked track that leads to the rim, follow it around in an anti-clockwise direction, and follow the track back down, you will not have any issues.

-However, some visitors prefer hiring a guide for added safety and information about the area. it comes down to personal preference.
+However, some visitors prefer hiring a guide for added safety and information about the area.
+It comes down to personal preference.

 Hike Mount Longonot - Everything You Need to Know!
 Happy Irish Wanderers